I have the best dinner for you today.

 It’s quick and easy, light, yet richly flavoured, and so so tasty!

 A couple of months ago I have planted parsley and basil in a large pot on my balcony.
 I love using fresh herbs when cooking – it makes all the difference.
 So next year mint, thyme, oregano and many more will definitely be joining my little garden.
 Anyway, lately my basil has been growing like crazy and we can’t use it up fast enough.
 So what to do?
 Pesto pasta, of course!
-A delicious Cashew basil pesto pasta with mushrooms and toasted pine nuts, to be more precise.
+A delicious Cashew basil pesto pasta with mushrooms, to be more precise.

 Here’s how this recipe goes:

 - Boil up some pasta.
-I used linguine, but any other pasta would do as well.
+I used spaghetti, but any other pasta would do as well.

 - Make the cashew basil pesto.
 Unlike the traditional basil pesto, this one is made with cashews instead of pine nuts, and with nutritional yeast instead of parmesan.
 I love this twist.
 It’s creamy, cheesy and it tastes ridiculously good.